khakhalin/notes/neuro/ene_001_practica.md

 * Find a paper when you know the title.
     * Namely: paper XXX
 * The concept of a paywall, and who pays for publishing papers
-* Alternatives forms of a paper.
+* Alternative forms of a paper.
 * Pre-prints (find a paper with a pre-print).
 What they are and what they mean.
 * Find random stuff.
     * Contribute some weird questions? or pre-think some weird questions?